 “It’s Kate’s quiet confidence to lead as a style icon in that the spectacular central stone is a sapphire, framed by diamonds (as opposed to the more traditional diamond-as-centrepiece.)
 Not only that, but the colour blue itself is incredibly popular – it’s very versatile.
 Symbolically, blue can convey a sense of trust, loyalty and understanding (which is obviously perfectly in tune with the giving of an engagement ring).
 Blue is also a colour associated with the royals, of course, so it is fitting that Kate is wearing a ring to reflect that. “

-Whether you’re a little late to the the Kate fandom and have just decided you’d like a costume version of the ring for daily wear, or you’re trying to talk your fiance into buying a diamond and sapphire version of the famous ring, never fear: there are still plenty of options available on the market.
+Whether you’ve just decided you’d like a costume version of Kate’s engagement, or you’re trying to talk your fiance into buying a diamond and sapphire version to celebrate your engagement, never fear: there are plenty of options available.

-If you’re lucky enough to get engaged this year and you’re able to choose your own ring, you may wish to spurge out out on this stunning piece.
+If you’re lucky enough to get engaged this year and you’re able to choose your own ring, you may like this stunning piece.
 It’s from Vashi.com and comes in either 9k or 18k white gold.
-Like Kate’s ring, it features 14 solitaire diamonds encompassing a sumptuous medium dark blue oval sapphire housed within a prong setting.
+Like Kate’s ring, it features 14 Solitaire diamonds encompassing a sumptuous medium dark blue oval sapphire housed within a prong setting.

 Prices begin at $999 for the lower carat gold.
 Both rings come with free delivery.
-What I particularly like is that Vashi allow couples to buy and try the ring and return for free with a full refund if they simply don’t like it.
+What I particularly like is that Vashi allows couples to buy and try the ring and return for free for a full refund if they simply don’t like it.

 Since Royal Wedding mania has dwindled, there are less and less costume jewellery copies of Kate’s ring available.
 But I’ve scoured the web for a couple you might like!